srp33/ShinyLearner/IncorporatingNewAlgorithms.md

-## Incorporating new algorithms
+## Incorporating new classification algorithms into ShinyLearner

-ShinyLearner can be extended to support additional machine-learning algorithms.
+ShinyLearner can be extended to use classification algorithms that are not yet supported.
+The key requirement is that the algorithm must be executable via a [bash script](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php).
+ShinyLearner takes care of splitting the data into training/testing sets, reformatting the data, etc. When executing a classification algorithm, it passes a training-data file (with class labels) and a test-data file (no class labels) to your bash script.
+That script should then load the data, train the algorithm, and make predictions for each test sample (more details below).

+Typically, classification algorithms support a set of [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)), which influence the algorithm's behavior.
+The user might wish to try various values for these hyperparameters to see what produces the highest accuracy (they should do this within a training set).
+ShinyLearner supports such parameter optimization via nested cross validation.
+When you incorporate a new algorithm into ShinyLearner, you will need to provide a bash script that uses default hyperparameter values for your algorithm.
+Then you could also provide additional bash scripts that use alternate hyperparameter values.

+Within each of these command-line scripts, you will provide logic

+If you want it to execute a new algorithm, basically you just

 Users who wish to do this must do the following:

 1. Identify any software dependencies that are necessary to support the algorithm.
 This might include third-party machine-learning libraries or more generic dependencies.
 Software already included in ShinyLearner can be found [here](https://github.com/srp33/ShinyLearner_Environment/blob/master/Dockerfile).
 If you need to add dependencies, [clone](https://help.github.com/articles/cloning-a-repository/) [this repository](https://github.com/srp33/ShinyLearner_Environment) and modify the Dockerfile so that it downloads and installs the needed dependencies.